AdobeDocs/journey-optimizer-learn.en/help/reporting-on-ajo-od/capture-impression-click-events.md

 >
 > These prerequisites were already completed in the create schema,datset section of [previous tutorial](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/personalizing-offers-with-real-time-weather-data/create-schema-and-dataset)

- ### 1. Dataset in Adobe Experience Platform (AEP)
+## 1. Dataset in Adobe Experience Platform (AEP)

 - A dataset based on an **XDM ExperienceEvent** schema.

-- The schema must include:
-  - `Web Details` field group – captures page URL, referrer, etc.
+The schema must include `Web Details` field group which captures page URL, referrer, etc.

-### 2. Datastream Configuration
+## 2. Datastream Configuration

 - A **Datastream** must be created in Adobe Experience Platform.
 - This datastream must be linked to the dataset configured above to ensure all Web SDK events are properly ingested into the right destination.

-### 3. Adobe Experience Platform Tags Property
+## 3. Adobe Experience Platform Tags Property

 - AEP Web SDK extension configured to use the datastream created in the earlier step.
 - Experience Cloud ID Service configured